nikkisquared/InfoBot/README.md

 API
 ===
 InfoBot can only be used by Hacker School Zulip users.
-All you have to do to use it is say "InfoBot", either in a public topic or in a private message, and it will reply.
+All you have to do to use it is say "InfoBot" in a public topic, or say anything to it in a private message, and it will reply.
 There is a slight difference in output for public topics and private messages.
 It has two optional parameters:
 -v, --verbose   (turns on verbose output)
 -nb, --no-box   (stops output from being boxed)